-Just like strategic games, interactive agency in the more finely-structured extensive games offers a natural meeting point with logic.
-We will demonstrate this with a case study of Backwards Induction, a famous benchmark at the interface, treated in a slightly novel way.
-Our treatment in this section will be rather classical, that is static and not information-driven.
+rather classical, that is static and not information-driven.
 However, in Section 4 we return to the topic, giving it a dynamic, epistemic twist.

 Dynamic logic of actions and strategies.
 The first thing to note is that the sequential structure of players' actions in an extensive game lends itself to logical analysis.
-A good system to use for this purpose is propositional dynamic logic (PDL), originally designed to analyze programs and computation (see Harel et al., 2000, for the original motivation and subsequent theory).
+A good system to use for this purpose is propositional dynamic logic (PDL), originally designed to analyze programs and computation [see 27, for the original motivation and subsequent theory].
 Let Act be a set of primitive actions.
-An action model is a tuple $\mathcal{M} = \langle W, \{R_a \mid a \in \mathsf{Act}\}, V\rangle$ where W is an abstract set of states, or stages in an extensive game, and for each $a \in \mathsf{Act}$, $R_a \subseteq W \times W$ is a binary transition relation describing possible transition from states w to w' by executing the action a.
-On top of this atomic repertoire, the tree structure of extensive games supports complex action expressions, constructed by the standard regular operations of "indeterministic choice" (\cup), "sequential composition" (;) and "unbounded finitary iteration" (: Kleene star):
+An action model is a tuple $\mathcal{M} = \langle W, \{R_a \mid a \in Act\}, V \rangle$ where W is an abstract set of states, or stages in an extensive game, and for each $a \in Act$ , $R_a \subseteq W \times W$ is a binary transition relation describing possible transition from states w to w' by executing the action a.
+On top of this atomic repertoire, the tree structure of extensive games supports complex action expressions, constructed by the standard regular operations of "indeterministic choice" ( $\cup$ ), "sequential composition" (;) and "unbounded finitary iteration" (\: Kleene star):